Hunting Laws and Regulations

 New statutes and regulations related to hunting and trapping may be added during the calendar year or some may change.
 Although we do our best to have the most up-to-date information in this guide, be prepared for changes to occur.
-The best way to stay current is to check the hunting and trapping sections of the DEEP website regularly, especially before hunting seasons start.
+The best way to stay current is to regularly check the current Hunting Guide or the What Is New webpage, especially before hunting seasons start.

 - Sunday Hunting - Possession of hunting implements in the open on Sunday is prima facie evidence of violation (except for archery deer hunters on private land in designated Deer Management Zones).
 Sunday hunting is allowed on licensed private shooting preserves and regulated dog training areas when the operator has permission from the town.
 Hunting may also take place on Sunday at permitted field trial events.

 Archery deer hunters can hunt on private land only on Sundays in ALL Deer Management Zones (zone map).
 All archery deer hunting on Sundays must take place at least 40 yards away from blazed hiking trails.

 - Deer Management Zones 2 and 4A Restriction - During the Private Land Shotgun/Rifle and Private Land Muzzleloader seasons, the "Antlerless Only" tag is NOT valid in Deer Management Zones 2 and 4A.
 Only the "Either Sex" tag will be valid in Zones 2 and 4A.